dcerisano/karai/README.md

 # KARAI
-Karai (辛い) is a Japanese Go term meaning
+Karai (辛い) is a Japanese Go term meaning:
   1) being shrewd with resources, or
   2) a severe move with immediate profit while also solid, challenging the opponent to come up with a really good plan.